NalinKaushik07/About-Me/README.md

 # Hi, Welcome
 # My Name is Nalin Kaushik

+Currently Studying in Chandigarh University.
+Hobby:I like coding.
+I am a Fullstack Devloper.
+I am currently learning MYSQL.
+How to Reach me: